Zarhad-01/outline-editor/README.md

 This generates a new line at the bottom of the page that is of the lowest indentation level.

 ### Create new indented line
+This generates a new line that is indented one further from the selected line and will focus on this new line.

 ### Create new line on same level
+This creates a new line of the same indentation level and just below the selected area.

 ### Drag and Drop

 ### Expand and Collapse
 ### Bold and italic
 ### Print